-Upon receiving a cancer diagnosis, it’s common to have feelings of anxiety and depression about the uncertain journey ahead.
+It is common to have feelings of anxiety and depression about the uncertain journey ahead upon receiving a cancer diagnosis.

-Mesothelioma patients and caregivers are encouraged to lean on their support systems following their diagnosis and during their treatment plan.
-Mesothelioma support — whether in the form of a support group, financial assistance, or simply asking for help with daily tasks — can be extremely beneficial for patients’ well-being.
+Mesothelioma patients and caregivers are encouraged to lean on their support systems following their diagnosis and during treatment.
+Mesothelioma support can be extremely beneficial for patients’ well-being.

 How can I find mesothelioma support groups online?